 International Business Minor

 The minor in international business is designed to educate students in a broad range of management and business skills in a global context.
-The program of study for the international studies minor includes coursework in language, social science, and international business and is open to all undergraduate students.
+The program includes coursework in language, social science, and international business and is open to all undergraduate students.
 The minor provides students with an understanding of the social, economic, and political context of international business, the language communication skills, and the business skills to be effective managers in a global marketplace.
 Students are encouraged to participate in a study abroad program or internship to complement this minor.